sbrentan/sdn-on-demand-slices/README.md

 # sdn-on-demand-slices
 SDN On-demand dynamic slicing software using comnetsemu.

-This project is realized for the Networking 2 Master course of University of Trento and was developed through the combined effort of: [Simone Brentan](https://github.com/sbrentan), [Matteo Costalonga](https://github.com/wamuumu), [Alex Reichert](https://github.com/Faerye0)
+This project is realized for the Networking 2 Master course of University of Trento and was developed through the combined effort of: [Simone Brentan](https://github.com/sbrentan), [Matteo Costalonga](https://github.com/wamuumu) and [Alex Reichert](https://github.com/Faerye0)

+A detailed documentation regarding the packet forwarding strategy adopted can be found in the [Forwarding strategy](#forwarding-strategy) section.

 # Document index